 What do postmillennialists mean by categorizing amillennialism as “pessimistic”?
 Is the charge legitimate.
 I believe it is.

 Obviously all evangelical eschatological perspectives are ultimately optimistic — even dispensationalists who make a very nice living from books on cultural decline, despair, and doom.
 After all, Christ does lead his people to victory in saving them from their sins in history, resurrecting them from the dead at the end of history, and establishing them in righteousness in eternity.
 Continue reading

-I became a postmillennialist after becoming dismayed with dispensationalism.
+I became a postmillennialist after becoming dismayed with dispensationalism, while studying at Grace Theological seminary.
 But I did not leap from dispensational despair to postmillennial progress in a single bound.
 Nor was my move faster than a speeding bullet.
 Nor did I deem it necessary to wear a red cape to do this.
 (I’ll see how many of you watched Superman on TV in the 1950s.)

 I was converted in a dispensational ministry: my dispensationalist uncle’s church in Chattanooga, Tennessee.
-Then I enrolled in Tennessee Temple College (which just closed down this week!) where I secured a B.A. in Biblical Studies.
+Then I enrolled in Tennessee Temple College, a fundamentalist Baptist operated school, where I secured a B.A. in Biblical Studies.
 Now armed-and-dangerous with dispensational proof-texts, I set sail to Grace Theological Seminary in Winona Lake, Indiana.
 There I was being trained in a higher level, more scholarly version of dispensationalism.
 Continue reading

 I have just received an email from a postmillennial reader who does not live in America.
 He has two questions that probably are on the minds of other postmillennialists.
 So I thought I would briefly respond to his questions and post my answers for other readers to consider.
 (I will slightly tweak his comments to remove personal information).